 - write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages

-By the end of the course, students should be able to perform at Level B2 Independent user (vantage) of the Common European Framework.
+By the end of the course, students should be able to perform at Level B2 (independent user) of the Common European Framework of Reference for Language.

 This will vary a little from year to year, but indicative topics are:

 - Term 1 will review and develop essential features such as: case; word order; relative clauses.